Continuous equality objectives

 |1.
-Equality Reference Group continue to support and challenge services through ERG Surgeries or Scrutiny Committees, ensuring that service plans and policies include sufficient equality considerations, recognising good practice and impact of work, and helping the organisation to ‘join up’.||ERG consulted on:
+Equality Reference Group (ERG) support and challenge services through ERG Surgeries or Scrutiny Committees, ensuring that service plans and policies include sufficient equality considerations, recognising good practice and impact of work, and helping the organisation to ‘join up’.||ERG consulted on:

 |See good decisions being made|

 2. Impact Assessment is used to ensure DCC meets its Public Sector Equality Duties and puts people at the heart of decisions.

 |See good decisions being made|

 |3.
-Monitor for unacceptable behaviour (including sexual harassment) and continuously promote a culture of ‘zero tolerance’ and ‘it’s OK to say it’s not OK’.||
+Monitor for unacceptable behaviour (including sexual harassment), ensure incidents are resolved satisfactorily and continuously promote a culture of ‘zero tolerance’ and ‘it’s OK to say it’s not OK’.||

 5. Support and promote the Staff Diversity Reference Group and LGBT+ Staff Network, ensuring members have a voice and can influence policy and practice.

 |See good decisions being made|

 |6.
-Use, and improve where necessary, data and information (including feedback) about our diverse communities and workforce to inform our strategies, policies and practice.||
+Use data and information (including feedback) about our diverse communities and workforce to inform our strategies, policies and practice.||

 See good decisions being made (Smarter Devon)

-|Activity||Why is this needed?||When||Evidence (measure)|
+|Activity||Why is this needed?||When||Progress and further information|

 We need to continue to ensure staff are competent at meeting people’s needs, reducing inequalities and eliminating unlawful discrimination.